 Self-employed Persons is a federal program for independent workers to immigrate to Canada.
 Musicians, producers, fashion designers, coaches and other workers, involved in cultural or sporting activities for at least 24 months within the past 5 years (no breaks), are eligible to apply for the program.
 The Self-employed person immigration program (SEP) enables foreign nationals with no age restrictions, high language and education requirements to move to any part of Canada other than Quebec.

 The main condition for the Self-employed program is proof of self-employment as a sole proprietorship without hiring employees.
 To qualify for the SEP, applicants must score a minimum of 35 points out of a possible 100 on several criteria.
 Applicants with the highest score are approved by the authorities to apply for permanent residency and to conduct legal professional activities in Canada.
-Read more about ways of SEP immigration program functioning, and what peculiarities of participation in the project will allow emigrants from Russia and other countries to move to Canada quickly.
+Read more about ways of SEP immigration program functioning, and what peculiarities of participation in the project will allow immigrants to move to Canada quickly.

 List of occupations